EmbySupport/Emby.Docs/Folder-Sync.md

 Decide what type of sync folders you will want to have.
 Examples would be sync folders containing media converted to specific resolution eg 4Mb for streaming to mobile devices or a folder to hold archived copies of the media at original resolution.
 These destination sync folders can be local disc drives or network shares.
 The **Download to...** button, available within the media and libraries context menus, becomes the mechanism to create the synced media files in these folder paths.

-Each Folder Sync plugin sync folder path will need to have a name assigned.
-This name will appear to users that have been given access.
+Each sync folder path will need to have a name assigned.
 Choose naming that will make it clear to users what it is.
-The name will be visible when selecting media for playback and also on the **Download to...** menus.
+The name will be visible when selecting media for playback and also on the **Download to...** menus for users that have been granted access to create Folder Sync jobs.

 Click on **Folders** **+ Add** button